ZhaoqiangShen/NLED_Code/readme.txt

 ---
-Note：The current version of training code is being optimized, it may lead to slight performance difference from that of paper.
+Note：The training code is being optimized and the current version may lead to slight performance difference from that of paper.